2014 Moldovan bank fraud scandal

 In 2014, $1 billion disappeared from three Moldovan banks: Banca de Economii, Unibank and Banca Socială.
-This bank fraud in Moldova was a coordinated effort involving all three banks working together to extract as much loan finance as possible from the banks without any obvious business rationale.
-Ilan Shor, a Moldovan businessman, "masterminded" the scam.
-Shor was chairman of the board at Banca de Economii (Savings Bank) up to November 28, 2014.
+This bank fraud was a coordinated effort involving all three banks working together to extract as much loan finance as possible from the banks without any obvious business rationale.
+Ilan Șor, a Moldovan businessman, together with Vladimir Plahotniuc and Serghei Iaralov "masterminded" the scam. Șor was chairman of the board at Banca de Economii (Savings Bank, BEM) up to 28 November 2014.

-Funds worth $1 billion were transferred to United Kingdom and Hong Kong shell companies used to conceal the real owners of assets, then deposited into Latvian bank accounts under the names of various foreigners.
+Funds worth $1 billion were transferred to the United Kingdom and Hong Kong shell companies used to conceal the real owners of assets, then deposited into Latvian bank accounts under the names of various foreigners.

 The total loss from the scheme was equivalent to 12% of Moldova's GDP.

 A carousel borrowing scheme was applied, loans at one bank were paid off with loans from another.
 The massive expansion of bank lending was funded with heavy borrowing from Russian companies.

-During the parliamentary hearings on the bank fraud, the Moldovan Information and Security Service deputy director, Vadim Vrabie, declared that President Nicolae Timofti knew since 2013 about the robbery at Banca de Economii, Banca Socială and Unibank.
+During the parliamentary hearings on the bank fraud, the Moldovan Information and Security Service deputy director, Vadim Vrabie, declared that President Nicolae Timofti had known since 2013 about the robbery at Banca de Economii, Banca Socială and Unibank.

 Prior to 2012

-In 2007–2009 the Banca de Economii (Savings Bank) have expanded their lending activities, with a significant number of the credits given at the time being not reimbursed later in 2011.
+In 2007–2009 the Banca de Economii (Savings Bank) expanded their lending activities, with a significant number of the credits given at the time being not reimbursed later in 2011.
 In June 2012, the Moldovan Anticorruption Center was requested to investigate the involvement of institutions registered in Moldova in money laundering schemes on regional and international level, following the Sergei Magnitsky cause célèbre.